 VEA Exam Sections

-The exams are administered using up to five sections (aress of concentration) in combination with the 474, 475, 486 and 477 VEAs:
+The exams are administered using up to seven of the 8 sections listed (areas of concentration) in combination with the 474, 475, 486 and 477 VEAs:

-- Work Scenarios – An assessment that includes questions of a subjective nature focused on typical work situations and how you would react to them.
-There are no right or wrong answers and focus on suitability for the position applied for.
+- Work Scenarios – An assessment that includes questions focused on typical work situations and how you would react to them.
+There are four choices, and you are required to choose one that represents your most likely and least likely choice.

-- Tell Us Your Story – An assessment that includes questions of a subjective nature focused on your work experience and background.
+- Tell Us Your Story – An assessment that includes questions focused on your work experience and background.

-- Describe Your Approach – An assessment that includes questions of a subjective nature focused on your personality traits.
+- Describe Your Approach – An assessment of your personality traits.

 - Error Checking – This assessment determines your ability to match pairs of eight-digit numbers and determine if the pairs match or contain errors.